rheiland/PhysiCell_Studio_edu/README.md

 * ---

 ![](images/template_diffusion_plot2hrs.png)
 * Plot the results at the end of the simulation (2 hrs).
-Note the substrate has diffused throughout the domain from the boundaries.
+Note, the substrate has diffused throughout the domain from the boundaries.

 ![](images/template_diffusion_plot2hrs_cmap2.png)
-* Note if you uncheck "fix", the colormap will have a dynamic range, using whatever is min/max in the substrate data.
+* Note, if you uncheck "fix", the colormap will have a dynamic range, using whatever is min/max in the substrate data.